innodoc/innodoc-webapp/README.md

 #### Requirements

 Please make sure you have a current version of [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your system.
-Use your package manager of choice. [nvm](https://github.com/creationix/nvm) can be used to install Node.js in your home directory.
+Use the package manager of choice. [nvm](https://github.com/creationix/nvm) is a great alternative to install a current version of Node.js in your home directory.

 #### Install dependencies